2i2c-org/2i2c-org.github.io/content/blog/2025/jupyterhub-groups-exporter/index.md

 Current methods and workarounds include:

 - ring-fencing resources for specific user groups personas, e.g. creating a separate hub for a workshop group, or creating a separate Dask cluster for a power user group, which increases the admin burden of managing multiple hub instances
-- writing custom scripts to aggregate per user metrics into groups, which can be time-consuming and error-prone
+- writing custom scripts to aggregate per user metrics, that are already available, into groups – which can be time-consuming and error-prone

 ## JupyterHub and user groups